• Skip to primary navigation

 To really bring home that holiday experience, serve the turkey-style seitan roast with cashew gravy, orange cranberry sauce, cranberry salsa, or apple chutney, as I did here.

-Vegan turkey sandwich with avocado and cranberry sauce on plate.
+Toasted sandwich with seitan turkey, avocado, and cranberry sauce on plate with mashed potatoes.

 If you have leftovers, the turkey seitan would be great in vegan pot pie, creamy vegan wild rice soup, or on a Thanksgiving leftovers sandwich.